pjfl/p5-html-statetable/README.md

 - sortable\_columns

-    A lazy array reference of `Column` objects
+    A lazy array reference of `Column` objects with no initialiser

 - title\_location